On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Simulation study

-where $r\in \{1, \dots, R\}$.
-In each case $(m_j, n)$, Table~\ref{tab:1} shows that the LL smoother with Dirichlet kernel proposed by \citet{arXiv:2408.07209} has the smallest mean, median, standard deviation, and interquartile range, clearly demonstrating its dominance over the new GM estimator with Dirichlet kernel in \eqref{eq:GM.estimator} and the NW estimator with Dirichlet kernel of \citet{MR4796622}.
+where $r\in \{1, \dots, 100 \}$ indexes the Monte Carlo replications, $\hat{b}_{n,r}$ is the LOOCV-optimized smoothing parameter for the $r$th replication, $\bb{U}_1, \dots, \bb{U}_{1000}$ form a random sample from the uniform distribution on $\mathcal{S}_2$, and the factor $2$ in the denominator is the normalization constant for this distribution.
+In all cases, the D-LL estimator \cite{MR4905615} has a smaller mean and median than the D-GM/NW estimators.
+The same is true for SD and IQR except in 2 cases: $(m_2,n=55)$ and $(m_3,n=55)$.

-\begin{remark} In Table~\ref{tab:1}, the integrals in the definition of the GM estimator with Dirichlet kernel are estimated using \texttt{adaptIntegrate} with a relative tolerance of $10^{-3}$.
-Independent simulations (not presented here) using small samples indicate that the performance of the GM estimator with Dirichlet kernel seems to improve the level of the NW estimator when the relative tolerance of \texttt{adaptIntegrate} is decreased to $10^{-5}$.
-Unfortunately, due to the significantly higher computational time required by the GM method compared to the other two methods (several orders of magnitude), generating an analog of Table~\ref{tab:1} with the latter relative tolerance was not feasible. \end{remark}
+\begin{remark} In Table~\ref{tab:1}, the integrals in the definition of the D-GM estimator are computed using the $\mathsf{R}$ command \texttt{adaptIntegrate} with a relative tolerance of $10^{-3}$.
+Independent simulations (not presented here) using small samples indicate that the performance of the D-GM estimator seems to improve to the level of the D-NW estimator when the relative tolerance of \texttt{adaptIntegrate} is decreased to $10^{-5}$.
+Unfortunately, the D-GM method requires substantially greater computational time than the other two methods, so it was not feasible to generate an analog of Table~\ref{tab:1} with a relative tolerance of $10^{-5}$. \end{remark}

+\begin{remark} The implementation of the D-GM estimator using any kernel $k$ requires the numerical integration of $\int_{B_i} k(\bb{x}) \, \rd \bb{x}$ for every $i\in[n]$, unlike the NW/LL estimators.
+As a consequence, the D-GM estimator is slower, especially in high dimensions, and reducing the relative tolerance of the numerical integrals is even more computationally costly; see Remark~\ref{rem:speed}.
+Therefore, the D-GM estimator is not recommended in practice, although the asymptotic theory for $d\in \{1,2,3\}$ was elucidated in this paper.
+Ultimately, these computational drawbacks strongly reinforce our recommendation to utilize the more precise and efficient D-LL estimator for nonparametric regression on the simplex. \end{remark}